gitbaloo/logpunch/README.md

 ## Database

-Make sure you have docker installed on your machine for this to work.
 The docker-compose file sets up the server with the database in a container (postgres_logpunch) and pgAdmin 4 in another container (pgadmin).

-pgAdmin will be accessible on http://localhost:8081/browser/ and when you connect here for the first time you'll need to add the server/database with these details below.
+pgAdmin will be accessible on http://localhost:8081/browser/ and when you connect here for the first time you'll need to set a master password and use it every time you launch the container.
+You will also be prompted for a password for the database which you can see below under 'Connection'.

 ### General